Anyaporwal/ConnectingPaws/README.md

 🌐 **Live Website:** [https://connectingpaws.netlify.app/](https://connectingpaws.netlify.app/)

-**ConnectingPaws** is a responsive and informative website built to help protect, rescue, and rehabilitate injured wildlife.
+**ConnectingPaws** is an informative website built to help protect, rescue, and rehabilitate injured wildlife.
 It acts as your **go-to platform** for finding first aid guides, local rescue centers, animal protection laws, and awareness resources — all in one place.

 ---